OfS Governance Framework

 Returns: The Data Assurance Group, which has appropriate data capability, oversees the submission of quality checked data returns to OfS and HESA.

-Reportable events: Following initial review by the Council Secretariat, the event details are passed on to the Registrar who, in consultation with the Vice-Chancellor, makes a final decision on whether the event must be reported to the OfS.
-Any required event report is made by the Council Secretariat, keeping the Registrar informed as to the response from the OfS.
+Reportable events: Following initial review by the Planning and Council Secretariat, the event details are passed on to the Registrar who, in consultation with the Vice-Chancellor, makes a final decision on whether the event must be reported to the OfS.
+Any required event report is made by the Planning and Council Secretariat, keeping the Registrar informed as to the response from the OfS.

 Returns: The Data Assurance Group reports to the Planning and Resource Allocation Committee (PRAC) and PRAC reports on to Council.